-- 34. Christians have not only learned to co-exist with people of other religious traditions, but have also been transformed by their encounters.
-We have discovered unknown aspects of God's presence in the world; and have uncovered the neglected elements of our own Christian traditions.
-We have also become more conscious of the many passages in the Bible that call upon us to live a life that is responsive to others. - 35.
-Practical hospitality and a welcoming attitude to strangers create the space for mutual transformation and even reconciliation.
-Such reciprocity is exemplified in the telling of the story of the meeting between Abraham, the father of faith, and Melchizedek, the non-Israelite king of Salem (Genesis 14).
-Abraham received the blessing of Melchizedek, who is described as a priest of "God Most High."
-The story suggests that through this encounter Abraham's understanding of the nature of the deity who had led him and his family from Ur and Harran was renewed and expanded. - 36.
-Mutual transformation is also seen in Luke's narrative of the encounter between Peter and Cornelius in the Acts of the Apostles.
+39. Christians have not only learned to co-exist with people of other religious traditions, but have also been transformed by their encounters.
+We have discovered unknown aspects of God's presence in the world, and uncovered neglected elements of our own Christian traditions.
+We have also become more conscious of the many passages in the Bible that call us to be more responsive to others.

+40. Practical hospitality and a welcoming attitude to strangers create the space for mutual transformation and even reconciliation.
+Such reciprocity is exemplified in the story of the meeting between Abraham, the father of faith, and Melchizedek, the non-Israelite king of Salem (Gen. 14).
+Abraham received the blessing of Melchizedek, who is described as a priest of "God Most High".
+The story suggests that through this encounter Abraham's understanding of the nature of the deity who had led him and his family from Ur and Harran was renewed and expanded.
+41. Mutual transformation is also seen in Luke's narrative of the encounter between Peter and Cornelius in the Acts of the Apostles.
 The Holy Spirit accomplished a transformation in Peter's self-understanding through his vision and subsequent interaction with Cornelius.
-This led him to confess that, "God shows no partiality, but in every nation anyone who fears him and does what is right is acceptable to him" (10.34-35).
-In this case, Cornelius the 'stranger' becomes an instrument of Peter's transformation, even as Peter becomes an instrument of transformation of Cornelius and his household.
+This led him to confess that, "God shows no partiality, but in every nation anyone who fears him and does what is right is acceptable to him" (10:34-35).
+In this case, Cornelius the "stranger" becomes an instrument of Peter's transformation, even as Peter becomes an instrument of transformation of Cornelius and his household.
 While this story is not primarily about interfaith relations, it sheds light on how God can lead us beyond the confines of our self-understanding in encounter with others.

-- 37. So one can draw consequences from these examples, and from such rich experiences in daily life, for a vision of mutual hospitality among peoples of different religious traditions.
+42. So one can draw consequences from these examples, and from such rich experiences in daily life, for a vision of mutual hospitality among peoples of different religious traditions.
 From the Christian perspective, this has much to do with our ministry of reconciliation.
-It presupposes both our witness to the 'other' about God in Christ as also our openness to allow God to speak to us through the 'other.'
-Mission when understood in this light, has no room for triumphalism; it contributes to removing the causes for religious animosity and the violence that often goes with this.
-Hospitality requires Christians to accept others as created in the image of God, knowing that God may talk to us through others to teach and transform us, even as God may use us to transform others. - 38.
-Biblical witness and experiences in the ecumenical ministry show that such mutual transformation is at the heart of authentic Christian witness.
-Openness to the 'other' can change the 'other,' even as it can change us.
-It may give them new perspectives on Christianity and on the gospel; it may also enable them to understand their own faith from new perspectives.
-Such openness, and the transformation that comes from it, can enrich our lives in surprising ways.
+It presupposes both our witness to the "other" about God in Christ and our openness to allow God to speak to us through the "other".
+Mission when understood in this light has no room for triumphalism; it contributes to removing the causes for religious animosity and the violence that often goes with it.
+Hospitality requires Christians to accept others as created in the image of God, knowing that God may talk to us through others to teach and transform us, even as God may use us to transform others.

+43. The biblical narrative and experiences in the ecumenical ministry show that such mutual transformation is at the heart of authentic Christian witness.
+Openness to the "other" can change the "other", even as it can change us.
+It may give others new perspectives on Christianity and on the gospel; it may also enable them to understand their own faith from new perspectives.
+Such openness, and the transformation that comes from it, can in turn enrich our lives in surprising ways.